xinyi-hou/xinyi-hou.github.io/_pages/about.md

 # 🌷 News

+- [19 Dec 2025] Our paper titled "ClauseBench: Enhancing Software License Analysis with Clause-Level Benchmarking" was accepted by ICSE 2025, Industry Challenge Track!
 - [27 Nov 2024] Excited to announce the 1st workshop on [LLMapp](https://llmappworkshop.github.io/), co-located with [@FSE 2025](https://conf.researchr.org/home/fse-2025)!
 Join us in Trondheim, Norway.
 - [21 Nov 2024] Two papers working on LLM Apps and Supply Chain were accepted by TOSEM 2030 SE Roadmap!
 - [15-17 Nov 2024] We won the third prize in the Software Research Prototype System Competition of ChinaSoft 2024.